Gold Beach Special Use Permit Renewals 2014

 Variable density and radial thinning to remove encroaching Douglas-fir, white fir, and dense understory around large old trees, followed by underburning.

-Variably thin up to 350 acres of 50-80 year old dense, naturally-regenerated conifer forest.
+Variably thin up to 350 acres of dense, naturally-regenerated conifer forest, that is 50 to 80 years old.
 The goal is to enhance the development of late-successional conditions for the benefit of old-growth related species.

 Mount Avery Spur Road Project